-The Waikato District (not unlike the Waikato region and Aotearoa/New Zealand as a whole) faces a number of challenges in the future that necessitate the use of a planned and collaborative approach to the delivery of opportunities for play, active recreation and sport.
+The Waikato District (not unlike the Waikato Region and Aotearoa/New Zealand as a whole) faces a number of challenges in the future that necessitate the use of a planned and collaborative approach to the delivery of opportunities for play, active recreation and sport.
 Equally, there are a number of opportunities to entice and grow participation that can and should be realised.
 These challenges and opportunities are outlined below.

-3.1 A Growing, Ageing Population with Communities in Medium Deprivation
+A Growing, Aging Population with Communities in Medium Deprivation

-75,618 PEOPLE MADE UP OF 25,026 HOUSEHOLDS

-Within the Waikato District we are likely to see continued population growth and there is preparation to expect population growth to increase to approximately 98,835 by 2031 and rise to between 128,500 and 149,500 by 2060 with growth across all age groups3.
-Most of this growth is expected to be seen in the North of the district as a result of the effects of the roading changes between Auckland and Hamilton
+The Waikato district has a usual resident population of 75,618 people made up of over 25,026 households (Statistics New Zealand, 2018) with 54% of these households located rurally.
+This population figure is up 19% from the last census in 2013, which shows growth in the number of New Zealanders calling the Waikato district their home.
+Within the Waikato District we are likely to see continued population growth and there is preparation to expect population growth to increase to approximately 98,835 by 2031 and rise to between 128,500 and 149,500 by 2060 with growth across all age groups (NIDEA, 20xx).
+Most of this growth is expected to be seen in the North of the district as a result of the effects of the roading changes between Auckland and Hamilton.

-On top of this, the demographic trends show that the population is ageing.

-Indeed, along with the rest of New Zealand, Waikato District's population is projected to age over the next 30 years.
+On top of this, the demographic trends show that the population is aging.
+Indeed, along with the rest of New Zealand, Waikato's population is projected to age over the next 30 years.
 The number of youth (aged under 15) is projected to hold steady at around 20,000 until the late 2030s, and thereafter, gradually increase as a result of net migration, births and population of childbearing age (a subset of the working age population).
-The population aged 65 years and older is projected to grow strongly, from 9,800 in 2018 to 26,000 in 2048, outnumbering youth throughout the projected period4.
+The population aged 65 years and older is projected to grow strongly, from 9,800 in 2018 to 26,000 in 2048, outnumbering youth throughout the projected period (Stats NZ, 2023).